opencast/opencast/docs/guides/developer/docs/develop/development-tips.md

 * Start Opencast and use `la -u` in the Karaf console to list all installed bundles/modules.
 Note down the IDs of the bundles you want to watch.
 * Use `bundle:watch IDs` to watch the desired modules, e.g. `bundle:watch 190 199`
-* Make your changes and rebuild the module (e.g. execute `mvn clean install` in the module folder).
+* Make your changes and rebuild the module (e.g. execute `./mvnw clean install` in the module folder).
 * Watch how Karaf automatically redeploys the changed jars from your local Maven repository.
 You can verify that everything went smoothly by checking the log with `log:tail`.